gabriel-x-duarte/koin_payments_fingerprint/README.md

 1 - when the application starts or the user lands on first screen.
 2 - when the user starts the checkout procedure (before the payment action)

 You could implement a third optional method and send the device fingerprint when the user adds an item to the cart.
-You can also check for data equality and compare if this firgerprint is different from the last one and avoid too many unnecessary requests.
+You can also check for data equality and compare if this firgerprint is different from the last one (must provide the same sessionId) and avoid too many unnecessary requests.

-It is very important that you keep the last fingerprint you generated in a storage, since you'll have to use some of it's information when you submit the payment request.
+It is very important that you keep the last fingerprint you generated in a variable or storage, since you'll need to use some of it's information when you submit the payment request.

 ```dart